scossu/lakesuperior/docs/cli.rst

 Gunicorn workers (as many as set up in the configuration) and can be sent in the background, or started via init script.

-The tool must be run in the same virtual environment LAKEsuperior was installed in (if it was)—i.e.::
+The tool must be run in the same virtual environment Lakesuperior was installed in (if it was)—i.e.::

     source <virtualenv root>/bin/activate